 Twitter API for Account Monitoring

 Sometimes the task is not to monitor a whole topic.
-It is to keep an eye on specific accounts over time.
-That means watching how they post, how their timelines change, and whether certain messages or behaviors deserve attention.
-TwtAPI helps teams build that account-focused monitoring path using lookup, timeline access, and repeatable review workflows.
+It is to keep an eye on a specific set of accounts and catch new posts, profile changes, message shifts, or competitor updates before the team misses them.
+TwtAPI helps teams build that account-focused monitoring path with user lookup, timeline polling, last-seen checkpoints, dedupe, alerts, webhook handlers, Sheets, Telegram, Slack, and AI digest workflows.

 What teams usually need from account monitoring